shipperhq/shipperhq.github.io/README.md

 ### Regenerating Existing API Docs
 - Run the spectaql command for the API you would like to regenerate.
 See package.json for commands.
 (Ex. `yarn rate-service-spectaql`)
+- If the server was currently modified, you can pull down those changes on the server repo and point the server endpoint for spectaql to your local env.
+This will regenerate the docs using your local API endpoint, so you don't have to wait for the server changes to be deployed.
+    - Make sure you do not push up the API endpoint changes since this is temporary.
+    - You will need to change the server URL in the corresponding index.html file.
+    - Ex.
+In ovs-config.yml, I changed the ovs.shipperhq.com endpoint to localhost:4060.
+I ran the spectaql command to regenerate docs.
+Then I changed the server url in insights-service/index.html back to ovs.shipperhq.com.

 ### Hiding Fields
 - You can hide fields inside of the metadata.json file.
 See rate-service-metadata.json for reference.